Course Catalog

 5 units

 Examines, compares, and contrasts a variety of theories in intergroup relations while examining relevant empirical research.
 The relevance of both theory and research findings to contemporary social issues is explored.
-Enrollment restricted to psychology graduate students; undergraduates considering graduate work in social psychology are encouraged to enroll with permission of instructor.
+Enrollment is restricted to psychology graduate students; undergraduates considering graduate work in social psychology are encouraged to enroll with permission of instructor.
 Enrollment limited to 12.
-Offered in alternate academic years.

 PSYC 254